BasicWolf/zblog/src/content/articles/2022_12_31_hexarch_di_python_part_3/2022_12_31_hexarch_di_python_part_3.rst

        "status":404
    }

+Bear in mind that the job of a smoke test is to verify whether the application works.
+An ideal smoke test touches all the application layers without affecting its state.
+Voting by a non-existing user cuts through all the application layers, down to the database and returns the expected error result.

-Bear in mind that this test can also initially run against an application configuration with a dummy adapter.
+This test can also run against an application-in-development with a dummy HTTP or SPI (database) adapters.
-Replacing the dummy adapter with a "real" one should not require any modifications to the test.
+Replacing a dummy adapter with a real one should not require any modifications to the test.

 Final thoughts